 - 2.1 For the purposes of this policy, safeguarding and promoting the welfare of children is defined as: - protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 2.2 The school adopts an open and accepting attitude towards children as part of its responsibility for pastoral care.
 Staff encourage children and parents to feel free to talk about any concerns and to see school as a safe place when there are difficulties.
-Children's worries and fears will be taken seriously and children are encouraged to seek help from members of staff. - 2.3 Our school will therefore: - Establish and maintain an ethos where children feel secure and are encouraged to talk, and are listened to; - Ensure that children know that there are adults in the school whom they can approach if they are worried or are in difficulty; - Include in the curriculum activities and opportunities for PSHE/Citizenship/Relationships Education, Relationships and Sex Education and Health Education which equip children with the skills they need to stay safe from abuse (including online and other contexts children are in), and to know to whom they can turn for help; - Ensure every effort is made to establish effective working relationships with parents and colleagues from other agencies; - Operate safer recruitment procedures and make sure that all appropriate checks are carried out and recorded on the single central record for new staff and volunteers who will work with children, including identity, right to work, enhanced DBS criminal record and barred list (and overseas where needed), references, and prohibition from teaching or managing in schools (s.128) etc.
+Children's worries and fears will be taken seriously and children are encouraged to seek help from members of staff. - 2.3 Our school will therefore: - Establish and maintain an ethos where children feel secure and are encouraged to talk, and are listened to; - Ensure that children's wishes and feelings are taken into account when determining what actions to take and services to provide and that they are able to express their views and give feedback.
+We will always seek to act in the best interests of children. - Ensure that children know that there are adults in the school whom they can approach if they are worried or are in difficulty; - Include in the curriculum activities and opportunities for PSHE / Citizenship / Relationships Education, Relationships and Sex Education and Health Education which equip children with the skills they need to stay safe from abuse (including online and other contexts children are in), and to know to whom they can turn for help. - Ensure every effort is made to establish effective working relationships with parents and colleagues from other agencies; - Operate safer recruitment procedures and make sure that all appropriate checks are carried out and recorded on the single central record for new staff and volunteers who will work with children, including identity, right to work, enhanced DBS criminal record and barred list (and overseas where needed), references, and prohibition from teaching or managing in schools (s.128) etc (see Keeping children safe in education part 3).